dotnet/docs-maui/docs/user-interface/layouts/index.md

 Each visual element has an `InputTransparent` bindable property that's used to define whether the element can receive input.
 Its default value is `false`, ensuring that the element can receive input.
 When this property is `true` on an element, the element won't receive any input.
 Instead, input will be passed to any elements that are visually behind the element.

-The `Layout` class, from which all layouts derive, has a `CascadeInputTransparent` bindable property that controls whether child elements inherit the input transparency of the layout.
+The <xref:Microsoft.Maui.Controls.Layout> class, from which all layouts derive, has a `CascadeInputTransparent` bindable property that controls whether child elements inherit the input transparency of the layout.
 Its default value is `true`, ensuring that setting the `InputTransparent` property to `true` on a layout class will result in all elements within the layout not receiving any input.

 <!--
 ## Layout performance